Related Articles

 Next to go was Victoria Livschitz in sixth place when her suited ace-three couldn't catch up to Laskowitz's fives.
 Peter Mugar was gone in fifth place when his ace-seven fell to Laskowitz's ten-nine, and Adekunle Olonoh followed shortly after when he ran his suited ace-eight into Laskowitz's suited ace-king.

-During three-handed play, Laskowitz check-called three streets and picked off a bluff with just fourth pair to cement himself as the clear chip leader.
+During three-handed play, Laskowitz called down all three streets of a triple-barrel bluff and picked it off with just fourth pair to cement himself as the clear chip leader.
 Jim Collopy hit the rail next when he lost most of his stack running ace-nine into aces before he found himself dominated and finished off by Laskowitz in third place.

 Laskowitz held a sizable lead to begin heads-up play and chipped away to leave Aaron Messmer with around ten big blinds.
 On the final hand, Laskowitz jammed with four-three suited and found himself up against king-ten.
 A four hit the flop, and when the turn and river changed nothing, Messmer was eliminated in second place, while Laskowitz was the champion.